IgorLisikov/SM-POST/README.md

 Workflow (assume some data already exists)
 --
 Edit message for a post via command-api project:
+1. Request reaches EditMessageController
-1. Events are pulled from event store - MongoDB
+2. Events are pulled from event store - MongoDB
-2. Events are replayed to build aggregate
+3. Events are replayed to build aggregate
-3. "Edit message" validation occurs on aggregate
+4. "Edit message" validation occurs on aggregate
-4. "MessageUpdatedEvent" is raised
+5. "MessageUpdatedEvent" is raised
-5. The event is stored in MongoDB
+6. The event is stored in MongoDB
-6. The event is produced to kafka topic
+7. The event is produced to Kafka topic
-7. query-api project has hosted service running that consumes the same kafka topic
+8. query-api project has hosted service running that consumes the same Kafka topic
-8. The event is consumed by query-api project -> event handler is called
+9. The event is consumed by query-api project -> event handler is called
-9. Event handler calls repository to make updates to MS SQL database tables
+10. Event handler calls repository to make updates to MS SQL database tables

 Run this app in docker
 ---